ibm-cloud-docs/watsonx-code-assistant/faqs/faq.md

 <!-- You must add the faq content type in your attribute definitions AND to each FAQ H2.
 This will ensure that the FAQ entry is pulled into the FAQ library or chatbots. -->

-# FAQs for IBM watsonx Code Assistant
+# FAQs for IBM&reg; watsonx Code Assistant
 {: #my-service-faqs}

 FAQs for IBM watsonx Code Assistant might include questions about code implementation, quality, or platforms.
 To find all FAQs for {{site.data.keyword.cloud}}, see our [FAQ library](/docs/faqs).